s-abbas/robnptests/paper/paper.md

 Common parametric and non-parametric tests for scale differences have similar problems as described above for the location tests.
 In addition, some non-parametric tests for the scale problem do not cope well with asymmetry.
-A possible solution, while retaining the robustness, is to apply the robust location tests to transformed observations as proposed by @Fri12onli.
+The package `robnptests` uses the idea of applying the robust location tests to transformed observations as proposed by @Fri12onli.
-Such tests can yield good results in terms of power and size under both asymmetry and outlier corruption.
+Such tests retain the robustness of the underlying location tests and obtain good results in terms of power and size under both asymmetry and outlier corruption.
-However, the tests may be less powerful under symmetry than classical procedures like the Mood test.
+However, these tests may be less powerful under symmetry than classical procedures like the Mood test.

-## Other packages with robust two-sample tests
+# Other packages with robust two-sample tests
-The CRAN Task View for robust statistical methods currently lists the three packages `WRS2` [@MaiWil20wrs2], `walrus` [@LovMai22walr], and `robeth` [@Mar20robe] that explicitly deal with robust hypothesis tests for the two-sample problem.
-`WRS2` contains a large collection of robust procedures which are presented in the book *Introduction to Robust Estimation and Hypothesis Testing* by [@Wil17intr]. `walrus` provides a different user interface for the functions in `WRS2`.
+The package `WRS2` [@MaiWil20wrs2] contains a collection of robust two-sample location tests for the heteroscedastic setting.
-Robust tests can also be found in the packages packages `robeth` [@Mar20robe], `robustbase` [@MaeRouCro22robu], and `RobStatTM` [@YohMarMar22robs].
-However, these tests are for linear hypothesis and thus beyond the scope of `robnptests`.

-The functions in `WRS2` concentrate on the heteroscedastic setting, whereas our focus lies on the homoscedastic case.
+In `robnptests`, we assume homoscedasticity for the location tests.
-The reason of this focus is that especially for small samples, estimating the within-sample dispersion separately for both samples, as is the case under heteroscedasticity, may lead to unreliable estimates.
+This is because estimating the within-sample dispersion for both samples separately may be unreliable when the sample sizes are small.
-Moreover, choosing equal sample sizes $m = n$, can protect against a deteriorating test performance of our implemented tests under heteroscedasticity in terms of size and power [@StaShe90robu, p.
+In general, equal sample sizes $m = n$ can protect against a deteriorating performance in terms of size and power [@StaShe90robu, p.
 179].

-The R package `nptest` [@Hel21npte] contains nonparametric versions of the two-sample $t$-test, which is realized by using the permutation and randomization principles described above on the $t$-statistic.
+The package package `nptest` [@Hel21npte] contains nonparametric versions of the two-sample $t$-test, realized by using the permutation and randomization principles, as described in the next section, on the $t$-statistic.
-This principle has also been studied in @AbbFri17cont, and, while being distribution free, the test statistic lacks robustness against outliers.
+This approach has also been studied in @AbbFri17cont, and, while being distribution free, the test statistic lacks robustness against outliers.

 # Implemented two-sample tests
-Each test statistic is a simple ratio inspired by the test statistic of the two-sample $t$-test.
+The tests for a location difference are simple ratios inspired by the test statistic of the two-sample $t$-test.
 The numerator is a robust estimator for the location difference between the two populations and the denominator is a robust measure for the dispersion within the samples.

 To obtain a distribution-free test decision, the $p$-value can be computed by using the permutation principle, the randomization principle, or a normal approximation.
 With the permutation principle, the tests hold the desired significance level exactly at the cost of large computing times even for quite small samples such as $m = n = 10$.